dollymoulekhi/Using-lemmatization-and-fuzzy-wuzzy-on-the-top-of-it-/README.md

 ```

-## Using lematization on a column for geeting the original word and then using fuzzy wuzzy for geeting the match according to that word:
+## Using lematization on a column for getting the original word and then using fuzzy wuzzy for geeting the match according to that word:

 ```
 def get_suggestion(value, value_list, n):